 - Creating a more competitive, innovative, and economically sustainable chemical industry in the U.S.

-In May of this year, the late Senators Frank Lautenberg (D-NJ) and David Vitter (R-LA) introduced the Chemical Safety Improvement Act of 2013, an attempt to overhaul TSCA and improve chemical regulation.
+In May of 2013, the late Senators Frank Lautenberg (D-NJ) and David Vitter (R-LA) introduced the Chemical Safety Improvement Act of 2013, an attempt to overhaul TSCA and improve chemical regulation.
 The bill would address the most important issues we face on toxic chemicals.
 Primarily, the bill would attempt to prevent chemicals from entering the market until proven safe, rather than allowing them to enter the market and removing them if proven harmful.
 The bill has received bipartisan support.
 However, a key element incentivizing innovation and green chemistry was not included in the compromise, and ASBC will be working to have it added to the bill.

 The Senate Environment and Public Works committee held a comprehensive hearing on TSCA reform July 31, 2013.
 The hearing illuminated a number of issues that need to be resolved in the CSIA for it to be effective.